tamarabuilds/fullstack-app-react-and-rest-api/README.md

 * Structure, style and CSS were updated:
   * Updated font to Lexend to improve readability.
 Learn more: https://www.lexend.com/
   * A custom logo favicon was added as a little star.
-  * -----Background image was update with no repeating and responds to page size changes.

 ## Contributing